jedbarlow/ccm/README.md

 struggle to suggest fully contextualized code changes without carefully crafted input.

-For example if you have a large Rails project, you can't simply dump all the files into a prompt and ask the model to suggest the change you want, as this will exceed the input size limit.
+For example if you have a large Rails project, you can't simply dump all the files into a prompt and ask the model to suggest the change you want as this will exceed the input size limit.
 Ultimately as the models improve this kind of low-effort prompting is likely to form the basis for how coding is done.
 However in the meantime, the models can be used highly effectively with the relevant code snippets manually identified within a larger project or automatically identified with a multi-step use of the models.
 That's where this tool comes in, ccm.